Fundamentos de la jardinería

 - El nitrógeno (N) ayuda a avivar el crecimiento

 - El fósforo (P) fomenta el desarrollo de las raíces, aumenta las flores y ayuda a las plantas a tener un buen inicio

 - El potasio (K) es esencial para la salud en general de la planta, la ayuda a combatir las enfermedades y soportar condiciones de crecimiento estresantes (como la sequía y el calor)

 These three key nutrients appear somewhere on every plant food package as a series of numbers, such as the 12-4-8 found on Miracle-Gro® Shake 'N Feed® All Purpose Plant Food.
 The first number, 12, refers to the percentage, by weight, of nitrogen (N) in the plant food.
 The second number, 4, refers to the percentage of phosphorus (P), and the last number, 8, refers to the percentage of potassium (K).

 Plants also benefit from other nutrients, such as calcium and magnesium, which are included in many plant foods.
 If you look on the back of any fertilizer package, you'll see a list of all the nutrients it contains.

 With liquid and water soluble fertilizers, the feeding happens when you water.
 Miracle-Gro® Water Soluble All Purpose Plant Food, for example, can either be added to the water in a watering can, or delivered through your garden hose.
 Miracle-Gro® Liquafeed® Universal Feeder attaches directly to the spigot, while Miracle-Gro® Garden Feeder attaches to your hose.
 These kinds of plant food needs to be applied more often than continuous release plant food, but the nutrients also reach plants far more quickly.

-No matter what kind of plant food you choose, be sure to follow the directions on the label for the best results.
+No matter what kind of plant food you choose or what time of year you're feeding, be sure to follow the directions on the label for the best results.
 Do that and your plants will never go hungry!